-Lessons learned from Germany can inform the development of a Canadian global health strategy.
-The discussion for a strategic document on global health in Germany began prior to 2009, with the first German Global Health Strategy being accepted in 2013 (Aluttis et al., 2017).
+There are several existing global health strategies that can offer lessons for Canada.
+A more indepth analysis of several strategies would need to underpin the development of Canada's actual global health strategy.
+For the purposes this discussion paper, we feature one such country, Germany, with considerable experience with several continuous global health strategies.
+The discussion for a strategic document on global health in Germany began prior to 2009, with the first German Global Health Strategy being accepted in 2013.
 When examining the development process for the German Global Health Strategy, Aluttis et al. (2017) highlight some key findings which provided a window of opportunity for its development:

-- Health issues were increasingly entering the foreign policy context; - Scientific publications were pressuring Germany to enhance its voice and reputation in global health matters; - An emerging trend in the creation of national global health strategies in other countries such as Switzerland, the United Kingdom and USA; - Internal disagreements over division of tasks across Ministerial departments and the inability to place global health in any one department
+- Health issues increasingly entering the foreign policy context; - Scientific publications pressuring Germany to enhance its voice and reputation in global health matters; - An emerging trend in the creation of national global health strategies in other countries such as Switzerland, the United Kingdom and US; - Internal disagreements over division of tasks across Ministerial departments and the inability to place global health in any one department.

 Many of these insights are also applicable to Canada.
-Post-implementation, experts acknowledged that the strategy led to better cooperation and coordination among key ministries and an organized framework for collaborative work on future engagements (Aluttis et al., 2017).
+Post-implementation, experts acknowledged that the strategy led to better cooperation and coordination among key ministries and an organized framework for collaborative work on future global engagements (Aluttis et al., 2017).
 These changes contributed to a better representation of Germany's position in global governance settings (Aluttis et al., 2017).
 Canada can stand to benefit from both these outcomes.

 An updated global health strategy was adopted by the German coalition government in October 2020 and has been maintained by the new government that took power in December 2021.
 Four process elements were critical to this updated strategy: stakeholder engagement, international advisory boards, consultations with all German ministries, and the adoption of the Strategy by Cabinet.
-Given the ever-changing geopolitical landscape, this strategy might be revisited to incorporate the experiences gained during the COVID-19 pandemic and with Russia's war on Ukraine.
-The fact that a new EU strategy in global health is in preparation will also impact next steps.
-Irrespective, some important lessons can be drawn in relation to the process of developing a strategy, governance of the strategy, priority setting, resources, and monitoring and evaluation.
-Germany's consideration of global health as a top priority prior to and during its 2022 G7 presidency, in addition to its status as the largest funder of the WHO at 17.9% of the WHO's budget in 2020-2021, indicates a high degree of continuity to commitment, serving as an example for the development of a long-term global health strategy for Canada (WHO, 2021b).
-One key factor has been a very strong sub-committee on global health in the German parliament.
+Given the ever-changing geopolitical landscape, this strategy might be revisited to incorporate the experiences gained during the COVID-19 pandemic and with consideration to Russia's war on Ukraine.
+The EU Global Health Strategy, released in 2022, will also impact next steps.
+Regardless, important lessons can be drawn in relation to the process of developing a strategy, governance of the strategy, priority setting, resources, and monitoring and evaluation.
+Germany's prioritization of global health prior to and during its 2022 G7 presidency, in addition to its status as the largest funder of the WHO at 17.9% of the WHO's budget in 2020-2021, indicates a high degree of continuity to commitment, serving as an example for the development of a long-term global health strategy for Canada (WHO, 2021b).
+Other ministries such as the Ministry for Economic Cooperation and Development are actively engaged in global health, as is the Foreign Office through significant contributions for humanitarian responses.
+One key factor has been a very strong sub-committee on global health in the German parliament, which has bolstered the strategy across a changing national political landscape, a consideration that will be critical for Canada as well in developing and implementing its global health strategy.
+In Germany too, internal political and economic pressures and the consequences of the invasion of Ukraine have had impact on the priority assigned to global health.